 Computer vision engineers are often asked to multitask and focus on more than one objective at once.
 The job requires working efficiently in a collaborative setting.
 Like many other careers in computer science, computer vision engineering requires high levels of self-motivation and the ability to coordinate with other teammates.

-Analytical and critical-thinking skills are important because these engineers work on complex problems and must be able to analyze results for making accurate conclusions.
+Analytical and critical-thinking skills are important because these engineers work on complex problems and must be able to analyze results to make accurate conclusions.
 Logical thinking, clear reasoning, and being detail-oriented are critical skills in a computer vision engineer position because of the short deadlines and amount of research and programming-related work required of computer vision engineers.

 Skills of a Computer Vision Engineer